omise/omise_flutter/README.md

 ### Migration Notes:

-If you were using version `0.1.x` or earlier, you will need to update your code to align with the new API.
-Please refer to the [Migration Guide](link-to-migration-guide) for detailed steps on how to migrate to the new version.
+If you were using version `0.1.x` or earlier, you will need to update your code to align with the new API as it has been completely rewritten.

 ## Getting Started